stacksjs/stacks/README.md

 pnpm dev # stubs the libraries for local use pnpm example # run one of the examples (follow CLI prompts)

-pnpm build # builds a specific library (follow CLI prompts) pnpm build:all # builds the library for production-ready use
+pnpm build # builds a specific package (follow CLI prompts) pnpm build:all # builds the library for production-ready use

 pnpm commit # follow CLI prompts for committing changes